orbeon/orbeon-forms-doc/XForms-~-Error-Handling.md

 - `xxforms-binding-error`
 - `xxforms-action-error`

-The default action for these events is to log the error at the `debug` level.
+The default action for these events is to log the error at `debug` level.

 *NOTE: Until Orbeon Forms 4.8, these errors were logged at `warning` level.*